owulveryck/owulveryck.github.io/content/post/knative-part1.md

 To illustrate, let's use [C4](https://c4model.com), a method to design an application (and to take care of coupling).
 This method defines the concepts of _containers_ and _components_.

-- a container (_not docker!_) which is _something that needs to be running in order for the overall software system to work._
+- A container (_not docker!_) is _something that needs to be running in order for the overall software system to work._
-- a component is _a grouping of related functionality encapsulated behind a well-defined interface_
+- A component is _a grouping of related functionality encapsulated behind a well-defined interface_

 Building a data pipeline brings the ability to split the components into the containers.